 However, running a business successfully is like keeping fit.
 If you want to stay healthy you have to eat well and exercise regularly regardless of your busy schedule.
 You cannot delegate going to the gym or eating health food.
 Likewise, there are areas of business that you must be fully involved if you want to keep stress and failure at bay.

 1. Cash flow

 Be in charge of your cash flow.
 Cash flow is the amount of money that flows in and out of your business.
 This money is important because you use it to pay bills and replenish stock.
-If you don’t control cash flowing in and out the challenge is you may fail to honour your financial obligation and run into problems with paying your bills or maintaining your inventory whether your business is profitable or not.
+If you don’t control cash flowing in and out the challenge is you may fail to honor your financial obligation and run into problems with paying your bills or maintaining your inventory whether your business is profitable or not.

 Do regular reconciliation.
 This is the process of verifying transaction records in various documents such as your register, cash book, banks accounts and expense statements.
 This will help your entry errors or fraud in case of any.